 Jira Connector

-Write data in Jira using Jira Connector in SSIS
+Write data to Jira using SSIS (Import data)

-In this section we will learn how to configure and use Jira Connector in the API Destination to write data in the Jira.
+In this section we will learn how to configure and use Jira Connector in the API Destination to write data to Jira.

 This video covers following and more so watch carefully.
 After watching this video follow the steps described in this article.